How to organize a project with CloudFormation

 This article is meant for CEOs, CTOs, and Managers.
-The goal is to give a better understanding of how to organize a project with CloudFormation, by answering a common question clients have: How should a project be broken down to keep it flexible?
+The goal is to give you a better understanding of how to organize a project with CloudFormation, by answering a common question clients have: How should a project be broken down to keep it flexible?

 AWS will follow the instructions in the CloudFormation file and will add, update, or remove services at your command.
 But sometimes you can encounter a situation where you can’t create an update because there is a dependency that is blocking the resources that you want to update.
 A common problem is, for example, renaming a service or removing a service that another service is relying on.
 And, since the two series are linked together by an ARN in some situations, AWS won’t update that ARN and you will be stuck.